 There are a lot of reasons why it might not be a great idea to rely on another Usenet company to provide the equipment you need for your customers.

-In some cases, the Tier-1 provider might only allow the reseller to access a portion of their retention or cap their speeds.
+In some cases, the Tier-1 provider might only allow the reseller to access a portion of their archive or cap their speeds.
 While they may be willing to sell a portion of their bandwidth, most of the time the Tier-1 company will want to keep the bulk of it for their own customers.

 The extra overhead from having to rent bandwidth can be an issue, especially compared to the smaller cost of maintaining a network of high quality servers.
 It might be harder to compete if your prices have to be markedly higher than other providers.